numpy/numpy/doc/neps/missing-data.rst

     np.isna(arr)
-        Returns a boolean array with True whereever the array is masked or matches the NA bit pattern, and False elsewhere
+        Returns a boolean array with True whereever the array is masked or matches the NA bitpattern, and False elsewhere

     np.isavail(arr)
-        Returns a boolean array with False whereever the array is masked or matches the NA bit pattern, and True elsewhere
+        Returns a boolean array with False whereever the array is masked or matches the NA bitpattern, and True elsewhere

 New functions added to the ndarray are::

     arr.copy(..., replacena=None)
-        Modification to the copy function which replaces NA values, either masked or with the NA bit pattern, with the 'replacena=' parameter suppled.
+        Modification to the copy function which replaces NA values, either masked or with the NA bitpattern, with the 'replacena=' parameter suppled.
 When 'replacena' isn't None, the copied array is unmasked and has the 'NA' part stripped from the parameterized type ('NA[f8]' becomes just 'f8').